llord1/llord1.github.io/07c-PoliceSurvey.md

 *Question Design:*

 Demographic questions included questions on Age, Gender (with the option to self-describe), Ethnicity/Race (with the option to self-describe), and Highest Level of Education as those may add additional context to one's linguistic background; the list of Ethnicity/Race options was inspired by historical settlement data specific to the region, as well as recent immigration data {% cite pm_slu_citizenship_2015 imi_team_2021 slu_cip_2020 %}.
-An inquiry is also made about one's Citizenship, as this may give additional details as to whether locals or foreign nationals are more likely to be exposed to diverse linguistic backgrounds that benefit the force.
+An enquiry is also made about one's Citizenship, as this may give additional details as to whether locals or foreign nationals are more likely to be exposed to diverse linguistic backgrounds that benefit the force.

-Questions into the number of years as a member of the RSLPF and one's rank may reflect one's experiences and one's likelihood of exposure to multilingual situations; salary questions may speak to possible future incentives for utilizing or acquiring additional language skills.
+Questions into the number of years as a member of the RSLPF and one's rank may reflect one's experiences and one's likelihood of exposure to multilingual situations; salary questions may speak to possible future incentives for utilising or acquiring additional language skills.
 Location details on the current base station/ department/ unit of participants may also reveal details about language hotspots on the island; which locations might have high numbers of certain languages, as well as reflect the number of RSLPF capable of addressing those needs.

-Linguistic questions inquired into participant awareness of non-English language assistance programmes in their work environment, if multilinguals' skills were ever a useful asset, and if they perceived language barriers while executing their required tasks; it is hoped that such data could lead to improved training on currently available resources, or inspire improved resource allocation towards language needs.
+Linguistic questions enquired into participant awareness of non-English language assistance programmes in their work environment, if multilinguals' skills were ever a useful asset, and if they perceived language barriers while executing their required tasks; it is hoped that such data could lead to improved training on currently available resources, or inspire improved resource allocation towards language needs.

 Like the list of Ethnicity/Race options, language list options were inspired by historical settlement data specific to the region, and recent immigration and tourism data {% cite pm_slu_citizenship_2015 imi_team_2021 slu_cip_2020 %}.
-Options were included for survey participants that may have encountered various forms of sign language, languages that were not represented within the scope of the survey, and languages that they could not readily identify ('unrecognized languages').
+Options were included for survey participants that may have encountered various forms of sign language, languages that were not represented within the scope of the survey, and languages that they could not readily identify ('unrecognised languages').

 Additionally, linguistic questions focused on gathering details on one's first language, and if they spoke additional languages.
 There was also a focus on the frequency with which one encountered various languages; this was an attempt to see if the current language environment truly reflected historical settlement, immigration, and tourism data.
 It is hoped that the information gathered from these questions may better enable the resource allocation to the language needs of works and the people they serve.